 How can teams bond virtually this year?
-It’s much easier than you might think, even with a big team!
-We're sharing 5 event ideas your team will love (ours surely did).January 11, 2021
+It’s much easier than you might think, even with a big remote team!
+We're sharing 8 virtual retreat ideas your team will love (ours certainly did).May 21, 2021

-If you ask us, the best way to start the year in good spirits is by bringing the team together.
-And not just to hang out on Zoom, but to do a creative activity that makes people smile and feel more connected.
+If you ask us, the best way to keep your team in good spirits is by bringing everyone together.
+And not just for some regular Zoom team building, but to do a creative activity that makes people smile and feel more connected.

-But what could that activity be?
-Glad you asked.
 Before social distancing was a thing, there were team lunches, leisure events and a festive party to end the year with a bang.
+But what remote team building activities are the virtual equivalent of that?

-Turns out, it’s more dynamic and much easier than you think (yes, even with a big team)!
+Turns out, there are many online team building exercises!
+And they’re much easier to organize than you might think (yes, even with a big team)!

-Continue reading to learn about 5 online activities that your team will love.
+Continue reading to learn about eight fun virtual games and activities that your team will love.
 We say “love” with so much confidence because we’ve experienced them as a team, and people were absolutely stoked!

 You might think: “Why adapt?
-Shouldn’t The Remote Company be accustomed to organizing online events?”
+Shouldn’t The Remote Company be accustomed to organizing virtual team building activities and games?”

-While that’s true, we mostly relied on our real-life workations (we explain what those are on our MailerLite page) to bond as a team.
-We did activities like a 10-hour blind-folded mountain hike, learned HTML and organized internal trade shows.
+While that’s true, we mostly relied on our real-life workations (we explain what those are on our workation page) to bond as a team.
+We did activities like a 10-hour blindfolded mountain hike, learned HTML, and organized internal trade shows.

-Virtually, we didn’t have a lot of team-bonding experience.
-So when the pandemic hit, we had to be creative and think outside the box to continue our bi-yearly workations.
+Virtually, we didn’t have a lot of team bonding experience.
+So when the pandemic hit, we had to be creative and think outside the box to come up with online team building games and continue our bi-yearly workations.
 The solution was a virtual workation, named a “staycation”.

-When searching for new online team activities, we realized that actually, there were many options!
+When searching for new online team building activities, we realized that actually, there were many options!

-When working from home became a new reality for millions, startups were quickly founded and existing companies adapted their business models to provide virtual experiences.
-This resulted in a splurge of office party ideas.
+When remote work became a new reality for millions, startups were quickly founded and existing companies adapted their business models to provide virtual experiences.
+This resulted in a splurge of online games for remote teams.

 Furthermore, we weren’t tied to the events offered at a specific location—the entire world became our playground.
 Hence, we took full advantage.